Send us a message

 Think of a significant financing component as a hidden loan tucked inside a sales contract.
 It exists when the timing of payments gives a major financial benefit to either you or your customer—for instance, if they pay a year before you deliver a service or long after the work is done.
 Under ASC 606, the goal is to separate the revenue you earn from selling goods or services from the interest you either earn or pay.
 This ensures your revenue reflects the true value of what you sold, not the effects of a financing arrangement.

-How It Affects Your Revenue Recognition
+How It Changes Your Revenue Recognition

 When a significant financing component is present, you can't simply record the total contract amount as revenue.
 You need to adjust the transaction price to reflect what the customer would have paid in cash at the time of delivery, often called the "cash selling price."
 This adjustment separates sales revenue from the financing element.
 If a customer pays far in advance, part of that payment is treated as a loan to your company, creating an interest expense.
 If they pay much later, part of their future payment is considered interest income.
 Getting this right is a key part of your overall revenue recognition strategy.